 This might be compared to a person giving you a gift and then you find the gift must be paid for.
 How could it be a gift if there is a requirement for compensation?

 A gift has no attachments or reward.
-In the same way, as long as the priest, reverend or other ecclesiastical preacher is receiving compensation for their services, those services are not eligible for being loving service to God.
+In the same way, as long as the priest, reverend or preacher is receiving compensation for their services, those services are not eligible for being loving service to God.

 Giving the gift of love for God is not only a service to God - it is a service to humanity.
 This is why Jesus called himself "Servant of humanity" (a more appropriate translation than "Son of man.").
 Jesus called himself "Servant of humanity" because he was providing a service to all of us - the service of trying to give us love for God.